Roger-luo/Expronicon.jl/docs/page/api.md

 expr_map(f, c...)
 ```

-Similar to `Base.map`, but expects `f` to return an expression, and will concanate these expression as a `Expr(:block, ...)` expression.
+Similar to `Base.map`, but expects `f` to return an expression, and will concatenate these expression as a `Expr(:block, ...)` expression.

 **Example**